 The Song of Roland- public domain

 In the poem, Roland and his men stand their ground against the Basque army (referred to as Muslims in the poem).
-Wielding his mighty sword Durandal, Roland slew thousands!
-(Originally the sword belonged to Charlemagne, who received it from an Angel, and legend claims that it contains the tooth of St Peter, and is the sharpest sword ever forged!)
+Wielding his mighty sword, Durandal Roland slew thousands!
+(The sword originally belonged to Charlemagne, who received it from an Angel, and legend claims that it contains the tooth of St Peter and is the sharpest sword ever forged!)
 Despite his military might, Roland and his men were overrun, but he refused to call for help.
-With his final breath, Roland blew on horn carved from an elephant’s tusk to call back Charlemagne, not for help, but to seek revenge.
+With his final breath, Roland blew on a horn carved from an elephant’s tusk to call back Charlemagne, not for help, but to seek revenge.
 (He blew so HARD that his temples burst!).
 Charlemagne arrives at the battlefield to find his army wiped out.

-Henry X, Duke of Bavaria had this powerful epic was translated to German by Bavarian Priest Konrad in the 12th century.
-And here is where we start seeing connections.
-Not only was Henry the Duke of Bavaria, he was also Henry II, the Duke of Saxony (in fact, he is buried in Quedlinburg).
-When the poem was translated to German, a few bits were added to emphasize chivalry and imperialism.
-The Poem appealed to those who supported the Empire, and became rallying cry for the Crusades.
+Henry X, Duke of Bavaria, had this powerful epic translated to German by Bavarian Priest Konrad in the 12th century.
+(Here is where we start seeing connections.)
+Not only was Henry the Duke of Bavaria, but he was also Henry II, the Duke of Saxony (fun fact: he is buried in Quedlinburg).
+A few bits were added while translating the poem to German to emphasize chivalry and imperialism.
+The Poem appealed to those who supported the Empire and became a rallying cry for the Crusades.

 And with that, Roland morphed into a German hero.